iterate-ch/docs/mountainduck/connect/sync.md

 ### Keep Offline

-Choose *Mountain Duck → Keep Offline on Local Disk* to make files and folders available even when the network connection drops.
+Choose *Mountain Duck → Keep Offline on Local Disk* to make files and folders available even offline with no network connectivity.
 The status of the file will change to *In Sync*.
 The action is recursive for all contained files when a folder is selected and applies to new files found on the remote storage.

 ```{image} ../_images/Sync_Context_Menu_macOS.png
 :alt: Sync Context Menu (macOS)